-Fort Worth’s signature festival features corner booth spaces, diverse artist amenities including a complete hospitality area, Artist’s and Sponsor reception on Wednesday evening at The Capital Grille and a Awards breakfast at the Ashton Hotel on Friday.
+Fort Worth’s signature festival features corner booth spaces, diverse artist amenities including a complete hospitality area, Artist’s and Sponsor reception on Wednesday evening and the popular Awards breakfast on Friday.
 We also offer on-site storage, water bottles featuring refills of free chilled, U/V filtered H2O and a scheduled, stress-free load in process.
-Our promotional tools include an industry-best online gallery, iPhone and Android apps with complete artist galleries, full on-site print directory and targeted magazine and digital advertising appealing to a diverse and wealth-wielding public.
+Our promotional tools include an industry-best online gallery, full digital directory and a social advertising program appealing to a diverse and wealth-wielding public.
 Our social audience is well over 200,000.
 MAIN ST. is a prime candidate for your tour through Texas and Oklahoma.

 Artist Application Details

 - Five images are to be submitted for each application entered by the artist.

 - Four images must be of individual pieces of a consistent body of work to be showcased during the Festival.

 - The fifth image must be of a single display booth of the artist’s work in an outdoor, daytime setting, shot full front (side to side and top to bottom), and not at an oblique angle.